 Mariela Herrera was born in Santiago, Chile, and has been motivated to sing and dance since her childhood.
 She was part of a children’s folk group called Los Maipucitos for more than eight years where she learned about native dances and music and played guitar, harp, flutes from the Andes, and percussion instruments.
 With Los Maipucitos, she enjoyed traveling and performing in countries such as France, Germany, Ukraine, Holland, Poland, Belgium, Mexico, Argentina, and others.
 She also joined BAFOCHI (Folkloric Ballet from Chile), and the Arte Chile dance company.
 She studied traditional Chilean culture at the Catholic University of Chile and took theatre courses at the University of Chile.

-In the US, she has participated with the groups Araucaria (Chilean dance), Jaranon y Bochinche and De Rompe y Raja (Afro-Peruvian folk).
+In the US, she has participated with the groups Araucaria (Chilean dance), Jaranon y Bochinche, De Rompe y Raja (Afro-Peruvian folk) and Wasska Project.

 Her biggest desire is to continue using music as a vehicle to pursue the cognitive development of children.